Does salmon help with mood swings during perimenopause?

 Salmon is exceptionally rich in omega-3 fatty acids, delivering roughly 1.5 to 2.5 grams of EPA and DHA per 100 grams.
 It also provides 20 to 25 grams of complete protein, 10 to 15 micrograms of vitamin D, selenium, vitamin B12, and astaxanthin, a carotenoid with antioxidant properties.
 This combination addresses several biological pathways relevant to perimenopausal mood instability.

-Vitamin D receptors are found throughout the brain, including in areas involved in mood regulation.
+Vitamin D receptors are found throughout the brain, including in areas involved in mood regulation such as the prefrontal cortex and hippocampus.
 Low vitamin D status is associated with higher rates of depression and mood disturbance in several observational studies.
 Salmon provides a meaningful dietary contribution of vitamin D, which is otherwise difficult to obtain from food alone.
+This is especially relevant for women in northern climates or those with limited sun exposure.

-Aim for 2 to 3 servings per week.
+Aim for two to three servings per week.
 Wild-caught varieties tend to have higher omega-3 content.
 Baking, poaching, or grilling preserves the fatty acid profile better than frying.
 Combining salmon with leafy greens and complex carbohydrates creates a meal that supports both serotonin precursor availability and blood sugar control.

 If mood swings are severe, include thoughts of self-harm, are interfering with your ability to work or maintain relationships, or feel more like clinical depression or anxiety than hormonal fluctuation, contact your healthcare provider promptly.
 They can distinguish between perimenopausal mood changes and a mood disorder that needs targeted treatment.
 Do not rely on dietary changes alone if symptoms are significantly impairing your daily life.